 Attendance is not required.
-It is strongly encouraged however as class meetings and lectures will not be recorded, and there are two in-class activities that will be graded.
+It is strongly encouraged however as class meetings and lectures will not be recorded, and there is one in-class activity that will be graded.
 If you are not in class on those days, you can complete the activities outside of class.